DavidAStevenson/ddd-talks/README.md

 - [DDD and Microservices: At Last, Some Boundaries!](https://www.infoq.com/presentations/ddd-microservices-2016/) (2016)
   - a key point is in the title; while microservices have overhead, they are a way of establishing hard boundaries between new DDD models and monolithic ones.
 Simple logical boundaries (e.g. within monoliths) have a track record of failing to be robust over time, leading to the Big Ball of Mud
 - [Explore DDD | Keynote: Tackling Complexity in the Heart of Software](https://www.youtube.com/watch?v=kIKwPNKXaLU) (2017)
+  - Latter part covers advances since 2003, giving an overview of where DDD was at in 2017

 ## Greg Young
 - [CQRS and Event Sourcing - Code on the Beach 2014](https://www.youtube.com/watch?v=JHGkaShoyNs) (2014)